MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 spo cdn origin list --type Public
 ```

-#### Add Office 365 CDN origin
+### Add Office 365 CDN origin

 > [!NOTE]
-> You should never place resources that are considered sensitive to your organization in a SharePoint Document library configured as a Public CDN origin
+> You should never place resources that are considered sensitive to your organization in a SharePoint document library configured as a public CDN origin.

 Use the [spo cdn origin add](https://pnp.github.io/office365-cli/cmd/spo/cdn/cdn-origin-add/) command to define a CDN origin.
 You can define multiple origins.
 The origin is a URL that points to a SharePoint library or folder that contains the assets that you want to be hosted by the CDN.